pierreay/reproduce-spectre-gem5/README.md

 The repository is still under construction!

-- `docs` contains the official paper and associated web pages.
+- `docs` contains the official paper, master thesis and associated web pages.
 - `gem5` contains Python files that are used to work with gem5's simulations.
 - `spectre` contains our Spectre attack implementation for ARM.
 - `README.md` is the current instructions.